saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/real-devices.md

 :::caution Please Read

-Certain Appium capabilities behave differently when running Appium tests on our RDC versus a local Appium server.
-On our RDC:
+Certain Appium capabilities behave differently when running Appium tests on our Real Device Cloud versus a local Appium server.
+On our Real Device Cloud:

 * [Some Appium capabilities are not supported](dev/cli/appium/real-devices).
 * Emulator-only capabilities will not work.